gvwilson/tidynomicon/_en/testing.md

 we have given it the text of the CSV we want parsed.
-This is then passed to `read_csv`, which (according to documentation that only took us 15 minutes to realize we had already seen) interprets its first argument as *either* a filename *or* the actual text to be parsed depending on whether it contains a newline character.
+This is then passed to `read_csv`, which (according to documentation that only took us 15 minutes to realize we had already seen) interprets its first argument as a filename *or* as the actual text to be parsed if it contains a newline character.
-This allows us to write put the text fixture
-(i.e., the thing on which the test is being run) right there in the code as a literal string, which experience shows is to understand and maintain than having test data in separate files.
+This allows us to write put the [test fixture](../glossary/#test-fixture) right there in the code as a literal string, which experience shows is to understand and maintain than having test data in separate files.